everton1984/windowsperf_temp/ETW.md

 - WindowsPerf Kernel Driver ETW event manifest file [wperf-driver-etw-manifest.xml](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/blob/main/wperf-driver/wperf-driver-etw-manifest.xml?ref_type=heads).
 This file is part of [wperf-driver](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/tree/main/wperf-driver?ref_type=heads) project.

-## Configuration instructions
+## Configuration instructions for `wperf` ETW support

-1. Download locally [wperf-driver-etw-manifest.xml](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/blob/main/wperf-driver/wperf-driver-etw-manifest.xml?ref_type=heads) manifest file.
+1. Download locally [wperf-etw-manifest.xml](https://gitlab.com/Linaro/WindowsPerf/windowsperf/-/blob/main/wperf/wperf-etw-manifest.xml?ref_type=heads) manifest file.

-**Note**: Make sure the XML file corresponds to the `wperf-driver` version you are using on your system.
+**Note**: Make sure the XML file corresponds to the `wperf` version you are using on your system.

 2. Run Command Prompt as Admin with the `Run` command window.
 Press `Windows`+`R` to open the `Run` window.
 Type `cmd` into the box and then press `Ctrl`+`Shift`+`Enter` to run the command as an Administrator.

-3. Change directory to where you've downloaded the `wperf-driver-etw-manifest.xml` manifest file.
+3. Change directory to where you've downloaded the `wperf-etw-manifest.xml` manifest file.
 For example if you've downloaded the file to `Downloads` directory, simply:

 **Note**: By default, Chrome, Firefox and Microsoft Edge download files to the `Downloads` folder located at `%USERPROFILE%\Downloads`.